Foundlings

 Because of such stigma, on reaching adulthood, many foundlings took less stigmatic surnames rather than Proietto, Esposito, or the formulaic, contrived, and unique surnames that had been concocted for them.
 These self-chosen names were usually simply common surnames in their villages, not necessarily with any familial connection.
 In some cases the new names were legally granted by the judicial system, but in many instances, the foundling simply 'went by' a name of their choosing, to the extent that after being used for some time, it essentially became their name.
 Such persons often had both names recorded, for example, as follows: Giuseppe del Popolo, inteso Marconi, that is, 'Giuseppe del Popolo, going by Marconi'; or Ciro Gelsomino, detto Faso (Ciro Gelsomino, called Faso); or Paolo Proietto, alias Burgio ('alias' has the same meaning in Latin, Italian, or English).

-When foundlings emigrated, many immediately changed or modified their names and revised their family stories, claiming to be orphans, or 'love children' of important figures, nobles, or officials, or having living legitimate parents left behind, since often there was no one in teir new surroundings who could refute their claims.
+When foundlings emigrated, many immediately changed or modified their names and/or revised their family stories, claiming to be orphans, or 'love children' of important figures, nobles, or officials, or having living legitimate parents left behind, since often there was no one in their new surroundings who could refute their claims.
+See an example in the case study for the Famiglia Messina.

 THE FATE OF FOUNDLINGS: